aliahmedbd/Yahoo-Weather-API-Android/README.md

 3. Humidity
 4. Forcasting
 5. There are another interesting feature which is , you can find a transparent icon based on weather condition. etc.

+### This repository has:
+1. Create a sample layout to show weather condition [Temperature, Humidity, Wind speed]
+2. Call yahoo weather api using RETROFIT.
+3. Create a complete model (POJO class) to fetch/hold the API response.